laro/Cilia/README.md

         - `1..2` – Range
         - `1..<3` – RangeExclusiveEnd
         - `0<..3` – RangeExclusiveStart
-        - Dependent ranges (need lower and/or upper bounds before use)
+        - Dependent ranges (need lower and/or upper bounds to be set before use)
             - `..2` – RangeTo
             - `..<2` – RangeToExclusiveEnd
             - `1..` – RangeFrom